 Craig L. Leipold has been a director of the Company since February 1999 and, together with members of his immediate family, owns an 80.1% interest in Nashville Hockey Club Limited Partnership, the limited partnership that owns the Nashville Predators.
 The Company owns the remaining 19.9% interest in the limited partnership.
 In November 1999, the Company entered into a Naming Rights Agreement with the limited partnership whereby the Company purchased the right to name the Nashville Arena as the "Gaylord Entertainment Center" and to place certain advertising within the arena.
-Under the agreement, which has a 20-year term, the Company is required to make annual payments beginning at \$2,050,000 in the first year with a 5% escalation each year thereafter, and to purchase a minimum number of tickets to Predators games each year.
+Under the agreement, which has a 20-year term, the Company is required to make annual payments of \$2,050,000, subject to a 5% annual increase, and to purchase a minimum number of tickets to Predators games each year.